terror/notes/README.md

 Available commands:
-  d | daily         Open up todays note e | enter         Interact with the notes directory f | format        Format files with a prose formatter h | help          Show this message k | keybindings   View all fzf window keybindings s | search        Start a full-text search
+  d | daily         Open up todays note f | format        Format files with a prose formatter h | help          Show this message k | keybindings   View all fzf window keybindings s | search        Start a full-text search
 ```

+Running `notes` without any arguments will spawn an interactive `fzf` window
+that lets you perform actions on your notes directory.

-**notes** also sets a bunch of keybindings within the `fzf` window for note
+`notes` sets a bunch of keybindings within the `fzf` window for note
 interactions:

 ```